sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982180 - Berangere.md

   0: 0x0010 [0x03] Work_Zone[1] = 0*
   1: 0x0015 [0x1E] EventEntity looks at LocalPlayer and starts talking
   2: 0x001A [0x1D] PRINT_EVENT_MESSAGE(message_id=6207*)
-    → "Welcome to the Nyzul Isle field station of the Aht Urhgan Archaeological Research Institute.\u0007It is here that we conduct our most pioneering research, undeterred by the threat of danger that lurks in every nook of these ruins.\u007F1\u0000\u0007"
+    → "Welcome to the Nyzul Isle field station of the Aht Urhgan Archaeological Research Institute.
+It is here that we conduct our most pioneering research, undeterred by the threat of danger that lurks in every nook of these ruins."
   3: 0x001D [0x23] WAIT_FOR_DIALOG_INTERACTION
   4: 0x001E [0x1D] PRINT_EVENT_MESSAGE(message_id=5680*)
-    → "How may I help you today?\u007F1\u0000\u0007"
+    → "How may I help you today?"
   5: 0x0021 [0x23] WAIT_FOR_DIALOG_INTERACTION
   6: 0x0022 [0x24] CREATE_DIALOG(message_id=6209*, default_option=0*, option_flags=0*)
-    → "Ask for something?\u0007\u000BRedeem an astrarium.\u0007About astraria.\u0007Nothing for now.\u007F1\u0000\u0007"
+    → "Ask for something?
+[Redeem an astrarium./About astraria./Nothing for now.]"
   7: 0x0029 [0x25] WAIT_DIALOG_SELECT()
   8: 0x002A [0x02] IF !(Work_Zone[0] == 0*) GOTO 0x1DB2
   9: 0x0032 [0x03] Work_Zone_1700[1] = 2068*